The first step in selecting the right skin solution and routine is by determining your skin type.

 Determining your skin type can be a challenging task that will frustrate every nerve in your body, unless you do it the right way, of course.

-However, your skin type may be accompanied with one, or more skin conditions that I will also list down below so you can do a great job in figuring out what exactly is it that your skin needs.
+However, your skin type may be accompanied by one, or more skin conditions that I will also list down below so you can do a great job in figuring out what exactly is it that your skin needs.

 1. The Bare Face Method.